PrairieLearn/PrairieLearn/doc/assessment-design.md

 ## Formative and summative assessments

+It is convenient to separate assessments into two distinct types:

 * **Formative assessments** are primarily designed for helping students to learn.
-We want to provide lots of opportunity to practice and re-practice, and we want to reward persistence.
+We want to provide lots of opportunity to practice and re-practice, and we want to reward persistence so all students can eventually get full points.
 We are generally not concerned with cheating, because students who don't learn here will in any case fail the exams.
-For formative assessments we set `"type": "Homework"` in PrairieLearn.
+For formative assessments we use `"type": "Homework"`.
+See the [Example Homework](#example-homework) below.

-* **Summative assessments** are primarily designed to measure how much a student knows, and to motivate the student to study before and after.
-We want to minimize opportunities for collaborative cheating, where students tell each other information about the assessment.
-For summative assessments we set `"type": "Exam"` in PrairieLearn.
+* **Summative assessments** are primarily designed to measure how much individual students know, and to motivate students to study before and after.
+We want to minimize opportunities for collaborative cheating, where students tell each other information about the assessment, so we will heavily use random question selection and parameterization.
+For summative assessments we use `"type": "Exam"`.
+See the [Example Exam](#example-exam) below.

 ## Managing cheating

 We want to provide a supportive learning environment in the class, while also accurately assessing individual student knowledge to assign grades.
 This can be a difficult balance to strike.
-We recommend clearly telling students:
+We recommend ignoring issues with cheating on formative assessments and designing them so all students can eventually get 100%, and focusing all cheating-prevention efforts on summative assessments.

+To explain this to students, we recommend telling them:

 > We aim to provide a supportive learning environment for every individual, while also making sure that we are being fair in how exams are run and course grades are determined.
-For this reason, we divide class activities as follows.
+For this reason, we divide class activities into two categories:

 > **Learning time** is when you should be focused on acquiring new knowledge and skills.
 This includes lectures, homeworks, and study time.
 During this time you can collaborate and get help as much as you want, and there is no such thing as "cheating".
 However, it is your responsibility to actually learn the material, not just copy answers to get the points, and success in the course exams will depend on you learning effectively.

 > **Testing time** is when you need to perform as an individual.
 This is only during exams and quizzes.
 During this time you must not collaborate with anyone else or get any outside help.
 We will strictly enforce these rules out of fairness to all students.

 This division into learning and testing times is student-friendly language for formative and summative assessments.
-We find that it's helpful for both students and instructors to have a very clear division between the two types of activity, and to only be concerned with "cheating" on summative assessments during testing time.
-Emphasizing "fairness" is a good way to explain this to students.
+Emphasizing "fairness" is a good way to explain these policies to students.

+By removing cheating concerns from "learning time", we avoid ambiguities around statements like "you can work with friends on homework, but you must submit your own work".
+Students and instructors frequently have different understandings of what this means, leading to friction and lots of instructor effort.
+By emphasizing that it is the responsibility of students to learn effectively during "learning time", we also encourage the development of metacognition, as discussed below.

 ## Developing metacognition